 Increased customer satisfaction did not only improve Amazon's reputation, but also led to stunningly increased customer retention and customers started returning to buy at the company again and again.
 Today, Amazon Prime members have 93% retention rate after the first year, and 98% after two years.
 The company managed to reach an astonishing result in terms of customer retention, as from June 2019 around 105 million Amazon subscribers were estimated only in the US.
 The company continues to have an insatiable appetite for new markets, triggering competitors to always be on their guard against its next strategic move.

 And on the top of the cake, customers are loving it.

-Having these lessons in mind, businesses can focus on improving customer experience, increase customer retention and implement AI solutions to make them stand out from competitors.
-Yet, not all businesses are able to implement everything at the same scale as Amazon did, but these business lessons can be applied to companies at all sizes operating both B2B and B2C.
+Having these lessons in mind, businesses can focus on improving customer experience, increase customer retention, and implement AI solutions to make them stand out from competitors.
+Yet, not all businesses are able to implement everything on the same scale as Amazon did, but these business lessons can be applied to companies at all sizes operating both B2B and B2C.
 And who knows, your business may just be the next big thing.

 Kantify is a team of business and machine learning specialists, helping businesses maximize growth by implementing the latest technology into company operations.
 We help companies take advantage of the market potential and tailor their best strategies, by building most effective and sustainable AI solutions.
-Find out more about 15 ways AI can help customer experience here.